DamienG1984/EWD-SaveMySeat-FE/ReadMe.md

 Name: Damien Griffin - 02028263

 ###Overview.
-......
-A statement of the app concept and objectives (about 1/2 page) ........
 SaveMySeat is a web application that allows you to book/reserve a table in a resturant anywhere in Ireland.
 We are the first deadicated site to provide this service in Ireland.